Customer Experience Design and Digital Innovation

 (1) Research & Discovery

-The first step in the process is to research and understand the needs, preferences, and behaviors of your target customers.
+The first step in the process is to research and understand your target customers’ needs, preferences, and behaviours.
 This can be done through surveys, interviews, focus groups, and other research methods.

 (2) Developing User Personas